This call is now invitation only. The following is for information only.

 How to apply

 Following an assessment and shortlisting process, the ‘Main Applicants’ (principal investigators) of successful outline proposals will then be invited to submit a full proposal.
+Full proposals are invited with a deadline of 17:00 (EST) / 21:00 (GMT) on 26 September 2017.

 In addition to the core call requirements, UK-led research teams must also adhere to the UK-specific requirements.
 UK-led research teams can apply for up to €500,000 per project.
 The team must be led by a principal investigator based at an eligible research organisation in the UK.
+The ESRC will fund the UK costs at a rate of 80% of the full Economic Cost (fEC), unless otherwise stated, as per standard ESRC policy.

 GCRF and ODA